chris-wood/draft-wood-remote-rate-limiting/draft-wood-remote-rate-limiting.md

 respond to them with 200 OK messages.
 Proxies enforce these rules sent to the Rule Resource as described in {{validation-and-enforcement}}.

-Sample Rule Resource messages and the scenario to which they would apply are in {{examples}}.
+Sample Rule Resource messages and the scenario to which they would apply are in {{applications}}.

 ### Validation and Enforcement {#validation-and-enforcement}